garrettodom97/employee-directory-frontend-app/README.md

 ## Backend

 For this propject I used a Ruby on Rails backend with a PostgreSQL database.
 I made three models: Employees, Departments, and Users.
 Employees belong to a department and a department has many employees.
 There is only one user who is the admin.
 Only the admin can create, update, and destory employees.
 I used a loop in a seed file to make 100 calls to randomuser.me in order to generate 100 random employees with random data.
 I assigned each employee to one of five departments randomly as well.
+I used the bcrypt gem along with the jwt gem to hash passwords and store json web tokens in the browser for logged in users (the admin).

 ### Frontend